lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

 ---

 ## Virtual sandbox setup
-- When trying to cause havoc or break into something, it's good to have a separate environment - such as a summer cabin or a VM
+When trying to cause havoc or break into something, it's good to have a separate environment - such as a summer cabin or a VM
-- This isn't the suggested VirtualBox, but I was keen to try how [Canonical Multipass](https://multipass.run) works with a recent arm-cpu.
+- This isn't the [suggested VirtualBox](https://terokarvinen.com/2021/install-debian-on-virtualbox/), but I was keen to try how [Canonical Multipass](https://multipass.run) works with a recent arm-cpu.
 Let's see..

 #### Host:
-- CPU: 10 core arm
+- CPU: 10 Core (arm)
 - Mem: 16 GB
+#### VM:
+- CPU: 1 Core
+- Mem: 1 GB

 {% highlight bash %}
 ### Spin up default vm and check where and what it is